litmuschaos/v1-litmus-docs/docs/gcp-vm-instance-stop.md

 ## Details

--   Causes termination of a GCP VM instance by instance name or list of instance names before bringing it back to the running state after the specified chaos duration.
+-   Causes power-off of a GCP VM instance by instance name or list of instance names before bringing it back to the running state after the specified chaos duration.
 -   It helps to check the performance of the application/process running on the VM instance.
 -   When the `AUTO_SCALING_GROUP` is enable then the experiment will not try to start the instance post chaos, instead it will check the addition of the new node instances to the cluster.